-Cooks in the kitchen who have an excess of fruits and veggies from a bountiful garden or a large shopping binge at the farmers’ market may be wondering how to extend out their stock.
-It’s never been a greater time to learn how to preserve food properly at home.
+Cooks in the kitchen who have excess fruits and veggies from a bountiful garden or a large shopping binge at the farmers’ market may wonder how to extend their stock.
+It’s never been a better time to learn how to preserve food properly at home.

-Whether you cultivate your own food or buy in quantity, home food preservation allows you to stock up and also save money.
+Whether you cultivate your food or buy in quantity, home food preservation allows you to stock up and save money.

 In addition, it adds diversity to meals, and the flavor of food preserved at home can rival that of most commercially available options.
 Best of all, you have complete control over what goes into your body.

-Ultimately, you can savor the benefits of a surplus crop of fruit or even a big pot of chili when you’re rummaging through your cupboard or freezer for a last-minute supper by learning how to securely preserve goods at home.
+Ultimately, you can savor the benefits of a surplus fruit crop or even a big pot of chili when you’re rummaging through your cupboard or freezer for a last-minute supper by learning how to preserve goods at home securely.
 And here is how you do it!

 What is Food Preservation?